 I gave an old project of mine, developed back in 2007 when working at Raplab, a little brush-up.
 While the first version was a compiled jar stand-alone applet, it comes now as a web app.
-The main part, the pattern calculation and visualisation is done in Processing JS.
+The main part, the pattern calculation and visualization are done in Processing JS.
 The parameters can be adjusted via a standard HTML form GUI.
-It allows to specify the diameter of the ballnose milling bit, the size of the board, choose from three different patterns and whether it should be made from dots or from lines.
-Furthermore, there is a level adjust, that permits to set a upper and lower threshold.
+It allows us to specify the diameter of the ball nose milling bit, the size of the board, choose from three different patterns, and whether it should be made from dots or from lines.
+Furthermore, there is a level adjust, that permits to set an upper and lower threshold.
 With that, the bright background region in the above picture is not filled all over with hardly visible small dots but left blank.

-Therefore and because testing any change to the code on the machine is not only very time consuming but also potentially costly (accidental z-plunges), I am glad for having found OpenSCAM, a brilliant visualisation and simulation software for NC-machine code.
+Therefore and because testing any change to the code on the machine is not only very time-consuming but also potentially costly (accidental z-plunges), I am glad for having found OpenSCAM, a brilliant visualization and simulation software for NC-machine code.

 The blue block in the below screenshot represents the material board.
 The red lines are all the G0 commands (fast positioning movement), the green lines are the G1 commands (slow production movement) and finally, the orange cylinder represents the tool, a 10 mm ball nose milling bit.